qiling9760/sep11-freedom-project/blog/entry02.md

 ## Goal
 My Freedom Project goal for the winder break is to figure out how to make the game end in 1 minute.
 I have searched on [kaboom](https://kaboomjs.com/), and I only found `timer()` that is related to time.
 I need to learn how it work, and what other functions it can combine with to make my game end in 1 min.

+## EDP
+I think I am on the **Brainstorm** and **Plan** steps of the EDP because I already have an idea of how my game should work, and I need to find code that I can use to make the game function like what I want.
+I have been combining the code I learned to make them perform what I want for my game.

 [Previous](entry01.md) | [Next](entry03.md)